readthedocs/readthedocs.org/docs/development/standards.rst

 Adding a new Python dependency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Docker image for the servers is built with the requirements defined in the checked out branch.
+The Docker image for the servers is built with the requirements defined in the current checked out branch.
 In case you need to add a new Python dependency while developing,
 you can use the ``common/dockerfiles/entrypoints/common.sh`` script as shortcut.